hrxp/api/README.md

 # hrxp-api

-API and backend for the HRX Project
+API and backend for the HRX Project.

 ## Table of Contents